wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-r-scripts-linux.md

 ## Next steps

-- [Install and use Hue on HDInsight clusters](/documentation/articles/hdinsight-hadoop-hue-linux).
+- [Install and use Hue on HDInsight clusters](/documentation/articles/hdinsight-hadoop-hue-linux/).
 Hue is a web UI that makes it easy to create, run and save Pig and Hive jobs, as well as browse the default storage for your HDInsight cluster.

-- [Install and use Spark on HDInsight clusters][hdinsight-install-spark] for  instructions about how to use cluster customization to install and use Spark on HDInsight Hadoop clusters.
-Spark is an open-source parallel processing framework that supports in-memory processing to boost the performance of big data analytic applications.

-- [Install Giraph on HDInsight clusters](/documentation/articles/hdinsight-hadoop-giraph-install-v1).
+- [Install Giraph on HDInsight clusters](/documentation/articles/hdinsight-hadoop-giraph-install-v1/).
 Use cluster customization to install Giraph on HDInsight Hadoop clusters.
 Giraph allows you to perform graph processing using Hadoop, and it can be used with Azure HDInsight.

-- [Install Solr on HDInsight clusters](/documentation/articles/hdinsight-hadoop-solr-install-v1).
+- [Install Solr on HDInsight clusters](/documentation/articles/hdinsight-hadoop-solr-install-v1/).
 Use cluster customization to install Solr on HDInsight Hadoop clusters.
 Solr allows you to perform powerful search operations on stored data.

-- [Install Hue on HDInsight clusters](/documentation/articles/hdinsight-hadoop-hue-linux).
+- [Install Hue on HDInsight clusters](/documentation/articles/hdinsight-hadoop-hue-linux/).
 Use cluster customization to install Hue on HDInsight Hadoop clusters.
 Hue is a set of Web applications used to interact with a Hadoop cluster.

-
-[hdinsight-cluster-customize]: /documentation/articles/hdinsight-hadoop-customize-cluster-v1
-[hdinsight-install-spark]: /documentation/articles/hdinsight-hadoop-spark-install-linux
-
-
-[hdinsight-cluster-customize]: hdinsight-hadoop-customize-cluster-v1.md
+[hdinsight-cluster-customize]: /documentation/articles/hdinsight-hadoop-customize-cluster-v1/
-[hdinsight-install-spark]: hdinsight-hadoop-spark-install-linux.md
-